Games with soul. For players who love stories.

 Our values drive our creative decisions, and we hope this is reflected in the games we make and the stories we choose to tell.

-So far we've released third-person, choice-and-consequence adventure Dreamfall Chapters for PC/Mac/Linux, PlayStation and Xbox.
-We're currently working on two new games: Fjord Noir mystery Draugen, and Polar Punk survival RPG Svalbard.
-Both games are coming to PC, PlayStation and Xbox.
+So far we've released third-person, choice-and-consequence adventure Dreamfall Chapters for PC, PlayStation and Xbox, and Fjord Noir mystery Draugen.
+We’re currently working on Polar Punk survival RPG Svalbard along with an unannounced project.
+Both Svalbard and Draugen are coming to PC, PlayStation and Xbox.

 We’re represented by DDM — Digital Development Management.
 Please direct business inquiries accordingly.